TruebitProtocol/truebit-eth/README.md

 # Native installation

-You may wish to experiment with this tutorial on your native command line rather than running them inside the Docker container.
-Moreover, native installation may enhance network communication performance.
+For file editing convenience, you may wish to experiment with this tutorial on your native command line rather than running it inside the Docker container.
+Native installation may enhance network communication performance and facilitate hardware wallet connections in Geth.
 To set up natively, first download [git](https://www.atlassian.com/git/tutorials/install-git) and clone the Truebit repo.
 ```bash
 git clone https://github.com/TruebitProtocol/truebit-eth
 ```